ManifoldScholar/manifold-docusaurus/README.md

 This command starts a local development server and open up a browser window.
 Most changes are reflected live without having to restart the server.

+If your local enviroment does not start as expected and your Terminal reports that it cannot find a module, rerun the installation command from the top directory of your documentation repository: `$ yarn install`.

 ### Build

 ```